jordwalke/pesy/README.md

 This creates:

 - `package.json` with useful dependencies/compilers.
-- `README.md` with instructions for new contributors.
+- `.gitignore` and `README.md` with instructions for new contributors.
 - `.circle` continuous integration with cache configured for ultra-fast pull requests.
 - `library/`, `executable/` and `test/` directory with starter modules.